ThePrimeagen/fem-git/lessons/01-intro/C-a-brief-view-into-git.md

 <br>

 ### Problem
-Find the commit sha of your first commit
+Find the commit sha of your first commit (copy it to your system clipboard)

 <br>
 <br>